 What Courses Are Available through College Credit Plus?

 Once you are admitted to a college for College Credit Plus, College Credit Plus students must start with Level I courses for their First 15 credits.
 Once students have completed their First 15 credits, they can move on to Level II courses.

 What If I Fail a Class?

 Classes failed or withdrawn with an “F” will receive an “F” on the high school and college transcripts and will be computed into the high school and college GPA.
-If you do not receive a passing grade, the district may, in some instances, seek reimbursement for the amount of state funds paid to the college on your behalf for that college course.
+If you do not receive a passing grade, the district may seek reimbursement for the amount of state funds paid to the college on your behalf for that college course.
 The school district may withhold grades and credits received for high school courses taken until reimbursement has been made.

 Does College Credit Transfer After Graduation?

 Thanks to Ohio’s Transfer to Degree Guarantee, many entry-level courses earned at an Ohio public college are guaranteed to transfer to any other Ohio public college.
 Credits earned at private colleges, or those that you want to transfer to an out-of-state institution, will be evaluated on a case-by-case basis by the institution you are seeking to attend.
 Go to HTTPS://TRANSFERCREDIT.OHIO.GOV to learn more about credit transfer among the state’s public institutions of higher education.
 This tool allows you to find the best pathways to degree completion and launch successful careers!
 Earning college credit will not affect applications for financial aid/scholarships limited to entering freshmen.